Cauliflower ~ Super Vegetables

 Boost the immune system

-Mark Twain once called cauliflower "a cabbage with a college education" a bit more refined, perhaps, but essentially the same plain-Jane vegetable.
+Mark Twain once called this super vegetable "a cabbage with a college education" a bit more refined, perhaps, but essentially the same plain-Jane vegetable.

 What Twain didn't know is just how valuable this super vegetable is in our quest for good health.